filipovskii/cv/cv.md

 *   `10.2011-12.2011`

+    Online courses, offered by Stanford University:

-    Stanford University online class "Introduction to Databases"
+    -   "Introduction to Databases" (Score: 296 of 323)

-    Statement of Accomplishment

-    Score: 296 of 323

-*   `10.2011-12.2011`

-    Stanford University online class "Machine Learning"

-    Statement of Accomplishment

-    Score: Review Questions: 78 of 80, Programming Exercises: 800 of 800
+    -   "Machine Learning" (Questions: 78 of 80, Exercises: 800 of 800)

-*   `10.2011-12.2011`

-    Stanford University online class "Introduction to Artificial Intelligence"
+    -   "Introduction to Artificial Intelligence" (Basic track)

-    Statement of Accomplishment

 ### Work experience
 *   `08.2011 - present`